amf673/COMP-1701-Fall-2024/AA-Final-Exam-Information.md

 If you are not getting a question, move on.
 You can come back to it later.

 The multiple-choice questions are meant to be done fairly quickly.
 They are only worth 1 each.
-The final will be out of about 100, and the exam is weighted at 30% so each multiple-choice is worth 0.3 of a percent of your final grade.
+The final will be out of about 75, and the exam is weighted at 30% so each multiple-choice is worth 0.4 of your final grade.

 The coding questions all have solutions that are less than 20-30 lines.
 If your code is getting long, you are likely off track and should rethink what you are doing.